ashki23/HPC-notes/cluster.md

 ```

 Also, we can use `top` command to find how much CPU and memory are using
-by a submited job.
+by a submitted job.
 To do that, we need to attach to the nodes that our
 job is running and run `top` command.

 ``` bash